gs0930/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 It was difficult to debug sometimes and catch typos.
-Learning javascript was fun but a bit challenging.
+Learning more javascript was fun but a bit challenging.

 ## License